toomanyedwards/jira-chrome-extension/README.md

 ### Epic Summary Fields
 This extension adds the following summary data to Epic cards
-- Stories Estimated -- How many are stories linked to this Epic and how many of them are estimated (in Story Points)
+- Stories Estimated -- How many are stories linked to this Epic and how many of them are estimated (in Story Points).
+This field is highlighted if there are no stories linked to this Epic or if not all stories linked to this Epic are estimated.
 - Stories Completed -- How many are stories linked to this Epic and how many of them are completed
 - Points Completed -- The sum of *all* of story point estimates for stories linked to this Epic and the sum of points for all *completed* stories linked to this Epic
 - Bugs Closed -- The total number of bugs linked to this Epic and the number of bugs closed